The Education Foundation: History

-The group has organised numerous policy events, conferences, summits and roundtables covering subjects ranging from technology and teaching, school design and management.
-These events have featured industry leaders, teachers and international experts, including a discussion on MOOCs and online learning with the founder of edX Dr. Anant Agarwal.
+The group has organised numerous policy events, conferences, summits, and roundtables covering subjects ranging from technology and teaching to school design and management.
+These events have featured industry leaders, teachers, and international experts, including a discussion on MOOCs and online learning with the founder of edX Dr. Anant Agarwal.
 The group has also produced a number of reports reviewing the impact of digital learning on schools and colleges and providing recommendations to encourage meaningful reform in the UK.
 Last year, it released the Facebook Guide for Teachers, based on research at Wellington College and the London Nautical School.

 Initiatives

 The Education Reform Summit was launched by the Education Foundation in 2014 and co-hosted by the Department for Education & the Secretary of State for Education.
 The summit brought together leaders from across the political spectrum, including the Mayor of London Boris Johnson, Tristram Hunt MP, Shadow Secretary of State for Education and education ministers and leaders from across the world.
 The Rt.
 Hon Michael Gove, former Secretary of State for Education delivered one of the keynotes, saying, "For the next generation to flourish, education systems must equip every child with the knowledge and skills, the qualifications and confidence they need to succeed."

 EdTech Incubator is the first UK education technology accelerator programme, co-run by the Education Foundation and Tech City UK.
 Started in 2013, the programme hosted EdTech clubs for Tech City & leading technology companies and students, schools, colleges, universities and startups in London and across the country.
 It also hosted its first cohort of edtech startups in 2014.